-PLEASE SAVE & USE THE WOODEN CRADLE – it’s the only safe way to handle my work.
+PLEASE SAVE THE WOODEN CRADLE OR BOX – it’s the only safe way to handle my work.

 My work leaves my studio floated inside a wooden cradle that was made for that painting, to insure that the surface doesn’t touch anything.
 The surface is an acrylic resin which remains slightly sticky & pliable like a gummy bear, and it’s easily damaged.
 After years of trying every other wrapping method, I’ve found the cradle to be the only safe way to transport & store my work.
 My galleries should deliver each painting in it’s cradle.
-If not, ask for it – it is part of the work.
+If not, ask for it—it is part of the work.
 (Very small paintings may have a storage box instead.
 Please read any notes on the box before storing long-term.)